needle-mirror/com.unity.sentis/Documentation~/read-output-async.md

 # Read output from a model asynchronously

-After you execute a model and access an output tensor from `PeekOutput`, the following are true:
+After you schedule a model and access an output tensor from [`PeekOutput`](xref:Unity.Sentis.Worker.PeekOutput*), the following are true:
 - Sentis might not have finished calculating the final tensor data, so there's pending scheduled work.
 - If you use a graphics processing unit (GPU) backend, the calculated tensor data might be on the GPU.
 This requires a read back to copy the data to the central processing unit (CPU) in a readable format.

-If either of these conditions is true, `ReadbackAndClone` or `CompleteAllPendingOperations` blocks the main thread until the steps complete.
+If either of these conditions is true, [`ReadbackAndClone`](xref:Unity.Sentis.Tensor.ReadbackAndClone*) or [`CompleteAllPendingOperations`](xref:Unity.Sentis.TextureTensorData.CompleteAllPendingOperations*) methods block the main thread until the operations are complete.

 To avoid this, follow these two methods to use asynchronous readback:

-1. Use the awaitable [`Tensor.ReadbackAndCloneAsync`](xref:Unity.Sentis.Tensor.ReadbackAndCloneAsync()) method.
+1. Use the awaitable [`ReadbackAndCloneAsync`](xref:Unity.Sentis.Tensor.ReadbackAndCloneAsync*) method.
 Sentis returns a CPU copy of the input tensor in a non blocking way.

 ```
 using Unity.Sentis;